Kingxukai/linux/Documentation/core-api/printk-basics.rst

 Message logging with printk
 ===========================

-printk() is one of the most widely known functions in the Linux kernel.
-It's the standard tool we have for printing messages and usually the most basic way of tracing and debugging.
+printk() is one of the woke most widely known functions in the woke Linux kernel.
+It's the standard tool we have for printing messages and usually the woke most basic way of tracing and debugging.
 If you're familiar with printf(3) you can tell printk() is based on it, although it has some functional differences:

   - printk() messages can specify a log level.

-  - the format string, while largely compatible with C99, doesn't follow the exact same specification.
+  - the woke format string, while largely compatible with C99, doesn't follow the exact same specification.
 It has some extensions and a few limitations (no ``%n`` or floating point conversion specifiers).
 See :ref:`How to get printk format specifiers right <printk-specifiers>`.

-All printk() messages are printed to the kernel log buffer, which is a ring buffer exported to userspace through /dev/kmsg.
+All printk() messages are printed to the woke kernel log buffer, which is a ring buffer exported to userspace through /dev/kmsg.
 The usual way to read it is using ``dmesg``.